What Is A Cohabitation Agreement?

 How Much Does A Cohabitation Agreement Cost?

-If you and your partner have agreed the general terms of your cohabitation, then we can prepare a Cohabitation Agreement at a fixed fee of £750.00 including VAT.
+If you and your partner have agreed the general terms of your cohabitation, then we can prepare a Cohabitation Agreement at a fixed fee of £1250.00.
 This includes:

 - Initial legal advice by video conference consultation or detailed telephone call.